Rampalamp/croziercreative-next-ts/README.md

 1. HOME

     1. Gradients work when adding color:transparent directly in the globals.css
-    2. Seems to respond in size well enough
+    2. Seems to respond in size well enough up to 280px min width.
+Zuko image is a bit small, but what can you do at those screen sizes.
+Competition for space.
     3. Now skewed

 2. SKILLS

-    1. Skills SVG cloud created
+    1. Skills SVG cloud.
-    2. SkillsProvider created.
+    2. SkillsProvider handling logic / swapping out what skill descriptions to show.

 3. AUDITS